Milkdown/milkdown/packages/plugin-slash/README.md

                     return { placeholder: 'Type / to use the slash commands...' };
                 }

-                // Filter the placeholder & actions (dropdown items) you want to display depending on content if (content.startsWith('/')) {
+                // Define the placeholder & actions (dropdown items) you want to display depending on content if (content.startsWith('/')) {
                     return content === '/'
                         ? {